 Colloquium at Western

-Each March, medical students present papers on a variety of history of medicine topics.
-The colloquium showcases the work of Schulich Medicine students who will deliver short presentations on their recent work in the history of medicine.
-Prizes are awarded for the best history of medicine papers, including The Rowntree Prize in Medical History and The Harvey Club Prize in Medical History.
+The Colloquium at Western was an annual event where medical students presented papers on a variety of history of medicine topics.
+The event was held in March from 2012 to 2019 inclusive, and showcased the work of Schulich Medicine & Dentisty students who delivered short presentations on their recent work in the history of medicine.
+Prizes were awarded for the best history of medicine papers, including The Rowntree Prize in Medical History and The Harvey Club Prize in Medical History.

 Pictured Above: Prof Shauna Devine, Prof Shelley McKellar, Dr Vivian McAlister, Dean Davy Cheng, Dr Gordon Dickie, Dr Roya Etemad-Rezai, Prof Paul Potter, Gali Katznelson Meds2022, Dr Michael Rieder, Dr John Sangster, Timothy Varghese, Meds2021, Dr Michael Grace.